There are two requirements for applicants:

 At the regional level, the process is repeated.
 The regional chair arranges for all of the essays referred from local chapters to be judged a second time.
 Regional judges rank the local winners and nominate the best essays for regional and national awards.
 These essays are then forwarded to the National Scholarship Chairs.

-Finally, the National Scholarship Chairs conduct another two rounds of judging to select the regional and national winners.
-Each applicant is allowed to win only one Mensa scholarship; therefore, the winners are identified beginning with the highest amounts.
-The next highest scores receive awards of the next amounts, and so on until all the winners are identified from the judges' scores.
+Finally, the National Scholarship Chairs conduct additional rounds of judging to select the regional and national winners.
+Each applicant can receive only one Mensa Foundation scholarship per year; therefore, the winners are chosen beginning at the highest dollar amounts.
+The next highest scores receive awards of the next lower amounts, and so on until all the winners are chosen based on the judges' scores.

 The final list of scholarship winners is presented to the Mensa Foundation Board of Trustees, who certify the winners.
 Winners are notified by mail and given instructions for claiming their award.
-They are required to submit proof of registration for school during the following fall or spring term as well as proof of U.S. citizenship.
-After the proof is received, the checks are written and students are given a bit of financial aid to pursue their education.
+They are required to submit proof of registration in a degree program during the following academic year as well as proof of U.S. citizenship.
+After the verification is received, the checks are written and students receive the funds to help them pursue their education.